Why I Chose Camp Blankets for our RV Curtains

-Over the past few years, I’ve kept an open mind to using curtains in our home, and when I’m searching for the perfect color, design or texture I’ll often keep an eye out for the following:
+Over the past few years, I’ve kept an open mind to using curtains in our home, and when I’m searching for the perfect color, pattern, or texture I’ll often keep an eye out for the following:

 - Fabric shower curtains

 When to go the Curtain Alternative route

 There are 2 main reasons I’d recommend taking the curtain-alternative approach.

 2. You’re looking to save money